Paid Ads Reporting Metrics

 Reporting on the wrong metrics leads to confident decisions in the wrong direction.

 Click-through rate, impressions, and average position look like performance.
-But an account can improve all three while its cost-per-acquisition rises and its return on ad spend falls.
-Optimising toward metrics that do not connect to business outcomes produces campaigns that score well on the wrong scoreboard.
+However, an account can improve all three while its cost-per-acquisition rises and its return on ad spend falls.

 Three tiers of paid ads metrics and what each one actually tells you

-Separating metrics by their relationship to business outcomes prevents activity metrics from being confused with performance metrics.
+Separating metrics by their relationship to business outcomes prevents confusion.
+More importantly, it stops activity metrics from being mistaken for real performance signals.

 Business Outcome Metrics